qtwyeuritoiy/CarbonBot/README.md

 This is a reworked version of previous-IRC bot Carbon.

-This project aims to work on virtually any IM platform.
+This project aims to work on virtually any IM platform at will.

 Adapters are currently developed for IRC and Telegram Bot API.